Generating crossmodal gene expression from cancer histopathology improves multimodal AI predictions: RESULTS

 \subsection{Similarity evaluation of synthesized and real transcriptomic data}

 The transcriptomic data synthesized by our model, PathGen, is compared to the real patient transcriptomes to assess similarity.
-The Spearman correlation between real and synthesized transcriptomic features comprising all genes evaluates to 0.71 for TCGA-GBMLGG ($p-value = 1.18\times10^{-67}$) and 0.72 ($p-value = 3.65\times10^{-69}$) for TCGA-KIRC, and the mean absolute error (MAE) evaluates to 0.1 for both cohorts (Figures \ref{fig_res}.a.i, \ref{fig_res}.b.i and supplementary Table \ref{result_trans}).
-The gene expression levels for the gene groups show no significant differences between real and synthesized transcriptomes, for both cohorts (unpaired $t$-test $p$-value $>0.05$, supplementary Table \ref{result_trans}).
-Though there exists a high correlation and low MAE between synthetic and real transcriptomic data, there is some variation across the gene sets (Figures \ref{fig_res}.a.i, \ref{fig_res}.b.i and supplementary Table \ref{result_trans}).
-Notably, synthesized and real oncogene expression levels are highly correlated across both cohorts (Figures \ref{fig_res}.a.i, \ref{fig_res}.b.i).
-This is particularly beneficial for cancer grading or survival estimation as oncogenes when aberrantly active can serve as biomarkers that drive tumour progression, facilitating the prediction of cancer prognosis \cite{oncogenes}.
+The Spearman correlation coefficient for all gene groups between real and synthesized transcriptomic features evaluates to 0.713 for TCGA-GBMLGG, 0.717 for TCGA-KIRC, 0.436 for TCGA-UCEC, 0.642 for TCGA-BRCA, 0.662 for CPTAC-GBM, and 0.669 for CPTAC-UCEC (Figure \ref{fig_res}.a.i and Supplementary Table \ref{s-result_trans}).
+Thus, showing highly significant correlation between real and synthesized transcriptomic data (Spearman correlation $p$-value $< 0.05$).
+The corresponding normalized mean absolute error (nMAE) over all gene groups evaluates to 0.141, 0.160, 0.173, 0.155, 0.167 and 0.178 for TCGA-GBMLGG, TCGA-KIRC, TCGA-UCEC, TCGA-BRCA, CPTAC-GBM and CPTAC-UCEC respectively (Figure \ref{fig_res}.a.i and Supplementary Table \ref{s-result_trans}).
+Though there exists a high correlation and low MAE between synthetic and real transcriptomic data, there are some variations in correlation across the gene sets and data cohorts (Figures \ref{fig_res}.a.ii, \ref{fig_res}.a.iii and Supplementary Table \ref{s-result_trans}).
+Notably, synthesized and real oncogene expression levels are highly correlated for glioblastoma-glioma, renal and breast cohorts (Figure \ref{fig_res}.a.iii and Supplementary Table \ref{s-result_trans}).
+This is particularly beneficial for cancer grading or survival estimation because oncogenes when aberrantly active can serve as biomarkers that drive tumour progression, facilitating the prediction of cancer prognosis \cite{oncogenes}.
 Thus we conclude that the synthesized transcriptomic data are highly correlated with the real transcriptomic data and we gain confidence towards using the former in the predictive pipeline.